silogen/docs/docs/tutorials/resource-utilization.md

 This guide teaches you how you can observe and manage the amount of resources that your AI workloads are using.
 Follow these steps to complete find about resource utilization:

 1. Start a new AI workload to consume resources.
-2. Observe the amount of resources your AI workload is using by viewing the dashboards in SiloGen AI Resource Manager.
+2. Observe the amount of resources your AI workload is using by viewing the dashboards in AMD Resource Manager.
 3. Adjust resource quotas as needed.

 ## 1. Consume resources by running AI workloads